Sale on Wednesday, June 29.

 Commissioner in [tear] cery, and Elisor in said case

 Appointed by [tear] of said Court to make said sale.

 State Library of Florida: Florida Collection, BR0215

-Announcement of the date and time of a slave sale near Tallahassee by Charles S. Sibley, a Commissioner in Chancery appointed by the Superior Court of the Middle District of Florida.
-The plantation was to take place on a plantation known as the Fauntleroy Place.
+Announcement with the date and time of a slave sale near Tallahassee by Charles S. Sibley, a Commissioner in Chancery appointed by the Superior Court of the Middle District of Florida.
+The sale was to take place on a plantation known as the Fauntleroy Place.
 The slaves are identified by name in the notice.